micropython/micropython/docs/library/esp32.rst

     Read the raw value of the internal temperature sensor, returning an integer.

-.. function:: hall_sensor()

-    Read the raw value of the internal Hall sensor, returning an integer.

 .. function:: idf_heap_info(capabilities)

     Returns information about the ESP-IDF heap memory regions.
 One of them contains